Schallbert/Tonuino_alternativeFirmware/README.md

 ## So much work...
 My first real OO C++ project, and, maybe, it was a little big to start with.
 All these concepts of clean code, writing to an interface, first-time usage of Platformio as IDE, utilizing the googletest unit test framework, using coding patterns like factory or Dependency Injection took nearly a year of evenings before this project could be completed.
-And there's always something left to refactor and to improve :P
+And there's always something left to refactor and to improve.

 ### Quick facts
 * 400+ hours of total development time...